top of page

 About

 Born in Yokohama Japan, Rei Munakata is a conductor and composer in the field of Classical modern music.
-Imaginative creativity, experimental curiosity, detailed handcraft, and musical fluidity as the core, Rei Munakata conducts and composes for chamber musicians, ensembles, orchestras, instruments, and sound objects all over the world.
-Rei Munakata is also a passionate educator, and regularly leads instrumental and composition workshops and teaches chamber music in music universities and conservatories.
+Imaginative creativity, experimental curiosity, detailed handcraft, and musical fluidity as the core, Rei Munakata conducts, composes and leads instrumental workshops and composition workshops for chamber musicians, ensembles, orchestras, instruments, and sound objects all over the world.

 Conductor

-Munakata is currently the artistic director and the principal conductor of the Curious Chamber Players Stockholm.
-Experimentation and curiosity as the ensemble profile, Munakata and the group have been continuously exploring new ideas and concert frames with creative composers with strong originality since 2003.
-Munakata led the group to a successful breakthrough at Darmstädter ferienkurse in 2012, followed by immediate return to Darmstadt and invitations to world’s leading new music festivals such as IMPULS Graz, Time of Music Viitasaari, Gaudeamus Muziekweek Utrecht, to name a few.
-Close collaboration with the ensemble’s resident composer Malin Bång, the group has portrayed Bång’s works in Ultraschal Festival Berlin, Sound Scotland, Bludenzer Tage zeitgemäßer Musik, Sampler series Barcelona, Klang Avantgarde Festival Copenhagen, Estonian Music Days, and Borusan series Istanbul.
+Rei Munakata is currently the artistic director and the principal conductor of the Curious Chamber Players Sweden.
+Experimentation and curiosity as the ensemble profile, Munakata and the group have been continuously exploring new ideas and concert frames since 2003.
+Munakata led the group to a successful breakthrough at Darmstädter ferienkurse in 2012, followed by immediate return to Darmstadt and invitations to the world’s leading new music festivals such as IMPULS Graz, Time of Music Viitasaari, Gaudeamus Muziekweek Utrecht, Ultraschal Festival Berlin, Sound Scotland, Bludenzer Tage zeitgemäßer Musik, Sampler series Barcelona, Klang Avantgarde Festival Copenhagen, Estonian Music Days, MATA New York, Contrasti Trento, Daegu Contemporary International, and Borusan series Istanbul.
+In recent years, Munakata and the group have toured in Japan, Taiwan, and South Korea.

-Munakata is the conductor for Ensemble Mimitabu Gothenburg, and has guest conducted ensembles such as Esbjerg Ensemble, Ensemble Mosaik Berlin, Ensemble Aleph Paris, Kammarensemble Neue Musik Berlin, Oslo Sinfonietta, SMASH Ensemble Salamanca, Athelas Sinfonietta Copenhagen, Distractfold Ensemble Manchester, Aarhus Sinfonietta, and Klangforum Wien.
+Munakata frequently work with Athelas Sinfonietta Copenhagen, Esbjerg Ensemble, and Gageego!
+Göteborg, and has guest conducted Norbotten NEO Piteå, Ensemble Mosaik Berlin, Ensemble Aleph Paris, Kammarensemble Neue Musik Berlin, Oslo Sinfonietta, Aarhus Sinfonietta, SMASH Ensemble Salamanca, Distractfold Ensemble Manchester, and Klangforum Wien.
+He had been also the main conductor for Ensemble Mimitabu Göteborg.

 Composer